 In the early days of the church, it was even more dramatic.
 Pastors did not dip their thumbs into the ashes to draw the shape of a cross on your forehead.
 Instead, they poured or sprinkled ashes over your head.

-Under any other circumstances, most would run from ashes.
-We avoid cleaning fireplaces for fear of the filth from them, yet we participate in this practice that is growing in popularity.
+Under other circumstances, most would run from the filth of ashes.
+Yet we participate in this practice that is growing in popularity.
 In fact, the receiving of ashes seems to connect with all sorts of people.

 In "A Service for Worship for Ash Wednesday" in the United Methodist Book of Worship, two suggestions of what worship leaders may say as they make the sign of the cross on another's forehead are offered: "Remember that you are dust, and to dust you shall return," and "Repent, and believe the gospel."
 Each points to an aspect of what the ashes represent.